nima82rasouli-wq/web-scraping-project/README.md

 ## Python Dependencies

-Install the required libraries with:

-1. Run cmd
-2. Turn off any proxy or VPN
+To install the required Python libraries, follow these steps:

+Open your command prompt (CMD) or terminal.

+It is recommended to disable any VPN or proxy connections to avoid installation issues.

+Run the following command:

-3. pip install selenium pandas openpyxlpip install selenium pandas openpyxl
+pip install selenium pandas openpyxl

+The download and installation will begin immediately.

+If a library is already installed, you will see a message similar to:
+Requirement already satisfied: selenium in ...